-Not all of your characters have to live one another.
+Not all of your characters have to like one another.
 A great source of tension for your novel can be when your protagonist is going up against higher authorities like a police chief or their boss.
 Or maybe your character is a private detective, and they are going up against the local law.

 Some possibilities could be the local police chief throwing the private investigator in jail for tampering with the investigation after being warned to stay away.
 This is a common trope in crime fiction.
-An example of this is the BBC hit TV show Father Brown, where the titular character Father Brown gets into trouble with the local inspector for interfering with the investigation.
+An example of this is the BBC hit TV-show Father Brown, where the titular character Father Brown gets into trouble with the local inspector for interfering with the investigation.
 The TV-series is adapted from G.K.
 Chesterton’s The Father Brown Short Stories.

 Their Work Partner is the Complete Opposite.

 Opposites attract, and when you have characters that are the complete opposite of one another, it can set-up the reader for a good laugh.
 One of the best oddball pairings is the 1965 play The Odd Couple, by Neil Simon.
 The plot revolves around two mismatched roommates: Felix Ungar and Oscar Madison.
-Madison is easygoing and, to say it bluntly, a slob.
-Felix is neat but too uptight.
+Madison is easygoing, and to say it bluntly, a slob.
+Felix is neat; but too uptight.

 These two characters became a dynamic comedic duo.
-This play went on to being a TV show, a sitcom, and several film adaptations.
+This play went on to being a TV-show, a sitcom, and several film adaptations.
 While this isn’t a mystery series, it shows the power of a dynamic duo and comedy potential.

 They are a Mystery